realjpower2002/SubstitutionSolver/README.md

 This will generate an Approximate key using a character frequency analysis in conjunction with a bigram frequency analysis hill-climbing algorithm to convert the ciphertext into text which Approximates English.

+The key produced by the above operation can then be reused and tweaked until a suitable substitution cipher key is found.
+This can be done as such:

+`python3.10 Solution.py --key "[modified key outputted by G.A. algorithm]"`

+Remember to enclose the key string in quotes, and to escape control characters like ", ', ;

 It is recommended that this project is run using pyenv for python version management, but this is optional.